bmyerz0/triton-for-azureml/README.md

 # Triton on AzureML Studio

+This project will help you get started using the [Triton programming language](https://triton-lang.org/main/index.html) on GPU resources in AzureML.

 ## Pre-requisites
 - access to an AzureML Studio workspace, subscription
 - compute cluster of Nvidia GPU resources